TheWiseNoob/OMP/README.md

   More news about it is coming in the near future.
 Check for mentions about it in the Weekly News Updates on OMP's website at OpenMusicPlayer.com.

-  Until the the official Flathub release, read [the guide for installing OMP's Flatpak](https://www.openmusicplayer.com/flatpak/ "OMP Flatpak") at OMP's official website.
+  Until the official Flathub release, read [the guide for installing OMP's Flatpak](https://www.openmusicplayer.com/flatpak/ "OMP Flatpak") at OMP's official website.